lnros/lnros.github.io/_pages/about.md

 Besides talking about beer (which I try not to do much and fail), I am intrigued by how cities are developing and our role as in their development.
 During my master's studies, I was exposed to a new paradigm of last-mile delivery in urban environments and I couldn't stop reading about smart cities ever since and I would be extremely excited to be part of this movement somehow.

 If any of this appeals to you, please contact me by e-mail or by my LinkedIn profile.
 If not, thanks for stopping by anyways :)

-> If you want to know about my professional and educational background, please take a look atmy LinkedIn page; here, I wrote to you as a person not as a CV.